What is a direct booking website?

-In this blog, we look at the key benefits of direct online bookings and ways they can be optimised, and how to set up a direct booking website.
+In this blog, we look at the key benefits of direct online bookings, ways they can be optimised, and how to set up a direct booking website.

 1. You can lower your overall cost of distribution

-With some Online Travel Agents (OTAs) charging up to 30% in commissions, finding the right balance of online channels to advertise your property on can significantly increase your revenue.
+With some OTAs charging up to 30% in commissions, finding the right balance of online channels to advertise your property on can significantly increase your revenue.
 Because direct bookings are commission free, you can lower your overall cost of distribution by focusing on direct bookings as well as bookings from OTA’s.

 2. You build strong brand awareness